pulumi/pulumi/CONTRIBUTING.md

 1. `make`, which builds Pulumi and runs a quick set of tests
 1. `make all` which builds Pulumi and runs the quick tests and a larger set of tests.

 We make heavy use of integration level testing where we invoke `pulumi` to create and then delete cloud resources.
-This requires you to have a Pulumi account (so [sign up for free](https://pulumi.com) today if you haven't already) and login with `pulumi login`.
+This requires you to have a Pulumi account (so [sign up for free](https://pulumi.com) today if you haven't already) and log in with `pulumi login`.

 This repository does not actually create any real cloud resources as part of testing, but still uses Pulumi.com to store information abot some synthetic resources it creates during testing.
 Other repositories may require additional setup before running tests (most often this is just setting a few environment variables that tell the tests some information about how to use the cloud provider we are testing).
 Please see the `CONTRIBUTING.md` file in the repository, which will explain what additional configuration needs to be done before running tests.

-## Debugging
+### Debugging

 The Pulumi tools have extensive logging built in.
 In fact, we encourage liberal logging in new code, and adding new logging when debugging problems.
 This helps to ensure future debugging endeavors benefit from your sleuthing.